ufal/npfl138/tasks/tacotron.md

 Epoch 1/2 4.7s train_loss=6.4859
 Epoch 2/2 4.3s train_loss=5.6783
 ```
-To make debugging easier, here are variances of the first batches of various quantities:
+To make debugging easier, here are statistics of first batches of various quantities:
 ```
-The torch.std of the first batch returned by Encoder: 0.5400 The torch.std of the first batch returned by Attention: 0.5991 The torch.std of the first batch returned by Decoder: (1.0088, 0.0019) The first batch loss is: (mse=6.5497, bce=0.5616)
+The torch.std of the first batch returned by Encoder: 0.5400 The torch.std of the first batch returned by Attention: 0.5991 The torch.std of the first batch returned by Decoder: (1.0088, 0.0019) The first batch loss values: (mse=6.5497, bce=0.5616)
 ```

 2. `python3 tacotron.py --recodex --epochs=2 --batch_size=2 --encoder_layers=2 --encoder_dim=16 --prenet_dim=8 --prenet_layers=2 --postnet_dim=14 --postnet_layers=1 --attention_dim=20 --attention_rnn_dim=10 --decoder_dim=24 --dropout=0.1`